Majid Bishkar

 Majid Beshkar (مجید بیشکار; born 6 August 1956) is a retired Iranian professional footballer.
-He is best known for his contributions towards the Indian football clubs SC East Bengal and Mohammedan SC, both based in the city of Kolkata, West Bengal.
+He is best known for his contributions towards the Indian football clubs East Bengal and Mohammedan, both based in the city of Kolkata, West Bengal.
 He was popularly known as "Badshah" in Calcutta Maidan.
 An attacking midfielder, Bishkar also played as a forward in a 4–2–4 formation, and guided SC East Bengal to win the Indian Federation Cup in 1980.
 He represented the Iranian national football team at the 1978 FIFA World Cup in Argentina.

 Earlier career

-At club level, Majid began his career in his hometown of Khorramshahr with Rastakhiz FC and then moved to the Tehran Province League with Shahin Tehran FC as a forward, where he played until 1979.
+At club level, Majid began his career in his hometown of Khorramshahr with Rastakhiz FC and then moved to the Tehran province League with Shahin Tehran FC as a forward, where he played until 1979.